Almost every company claims that “going paperless” is a priority.

 But what does that term really mean?

-The term that best describes what people truly mean when they talk about going paperless is more technical; Document Management Systems (DMS) are what organizations implement to achieve digital paperless workflows.
+What people truly mean when they talk about going paperless is more technical; implementing a document management system (DMS) to create digital paperless workflows.

 In this post, we will explain what a document management system is and how implementing it can help your business increase productivity and reduce costs.